-- --bandwidthgroup Sets the bandwidth group to use for the given device; see chapter 5.8, Limiting bandwidth for disk images, page 90. - --forceunmount For a virtual DVD or floppy drive only, this forcibly unmounts the DVD/CD/Floppy or mounts a new DVD/CD/Floppy even if the previous one is locked down by the guest for reading.
-Again, see chapter 5.9, CD/DVD support, page 91 for details.
+- --bandwidthgroup Sets the bandwidth group to use for the given device; see chapter 5.8, Limiting bandwidth for disk images, page 93. - --forceunmount For a virtual DVD or floppy drive only, this forcibly unmounts the DVD/CD/Floppy or mounts a new DVD/CD/Floppy even if the previous one is locked down by the guest for reading.
+Again, see chapter 5.9, CD/DVD support, page 94 for details.

-When "iscsi" is used with the --medium parameter for iSCSI support - see chapter 5.10, iSCSI servers, page 92 -, additional parameters must or can be used:
+When "iscsi" is used with the --medium parameter for iSCSI support - see chapter 5.10, iSCSI servers, page 95 -, additional parameters must or can be used:

 - --server The host name or IP address of the iSCSI target; required. - --target Target name string.
 This is determined by the iSCSI target and used to identify the storage resource; required. - --tport TCP/IP port number of the iSCSI service on the target.
 Optional. - --lun Logical Unit Number of the target resource.
 Optional.
-Often, this value is zero. - --encodedlun Hex encoded Logical Unit Number of the target resource.
+Often, this value is zero.

+- --encodedlun Hex encoded Logical Unit Number of the target resource.
 Optional.
-Often, this value is zero. - --username, --password Username and password (initiator secret) for target authentication, if required.
+Often, this value is zero. - --username, --password, --passwordfile Username and password (initiator secret) for target authentication, if required.
 Optional.

 Note: Username and password are stored without encryption (i.e. in clear text) in the XML machine configuration file if no settings password is provided.
 When a settings password was specified the first time, the password is stored encrypted.
+Alternatively to providing the password on the command line, a reference to a file containing the text can be provided instead via the passwordfile option.